ewaldmire/ascender/docs/docsite/rst/release_notes/supported_locales.rst

    single: locales supported

-Ascender supports the following locales for UTC-friendly date and time information.
+climber supports the following locales for UTC-friendly date and time information.

-Ascender automatically sets the locale preference based on the user's browser settings.
+climber automatically sets the locale preference based on the user's browser settings.
 For Safari, Internet Explorer, and older versions of Chrome as well as FireFox, this is handled automatically.

-For newer versions of Chrome (v32 and later) and FireFox (v32 and later), Ascender uses the language preferences set from your browser's language settings.
-The browser lists the user's preferred languages and selects the first in the array as the user's top choice, which Ascender uses as the preferred locale.
-This means that you can change your browser's language and change your Ascender locale preferences (although you may need to reload/refresh Ascender in your browser to see this change.)
+For newer versions of Chrome (v32 and later) and FireFox (v32 and later), climber uses the language preferences set from your browser's language settings.
+The browser lists the user's preferred languages and selects the first in the array as the user's top choice, which climber uses as the preferred locale.
+This means that you can change your browser's language and change your climber locale preferences (although you may need to reload/refresh climber in your browser to see this change.)

 .. - ``ar`` -- Arabic